St Vincent's Hospital

 - Medication safety / Medicines information (3-week rotation).

-NB: some rotations repeat throughout the year. (see sample 2021 Intern workplace roster below)
+NB: some rotations repeat throughout the year.
+(See sample 2023 Intern workplace roster below)

 Education and training

 - The education program comprises of weekly intern education meetings.
-A range of clinical and community pharmacy topics are covered.
-Clinical pharmacists who specialise in these fields present these sessions (see sample 2020 Intern tutorial roster below).
+A range of clinical topics are covered.
+Clinical pharmacists who specialise in areas covered or interns (cover OTC topics that are allocated at the beginning of the year for update of our in-house OTC booklet) present during these sessions (see sample 2023 Intern tutorial roster below).

 - Multiple practice exams are provided during the year to help interns prepare for exams; these include both written and oral exams.